 - In a small pot put in the plant milk and vegan butter.
 Turn the heat on high and let the butter melt while stirring.
 When melted turn off the heat, add in the sugar and mix it until fully dissolved.
 Don’t let it get too hot, this will kill the yeast when added.
 If too hot let cool down until lukewarm.
 Then add to the yeast mix.

-- Add in half of the flour and whisk until fully mixed.
-Bow the dough should be too thick to whisk.
+- Add in half of the flour and whisk.
+Now the dough should be too thick to whisk.
 Add in the rest of the flour little by little and gently knead with clean hands.

 - Put the vegan butter, brown sugar and cinnamon into a bowl.
 Mix well with a fork until its smooth, then refrigerate.

-- When finished rising cut the dough in half.
-On a clean tabletop sprinkle some flour, then roll the dough into a rectangle like pictured, about 55 x 40 cm (22 x 18 inch).
+- When finished rising put the dough on a clean tabletop prinkled with flour, roll the dough into a rectangle like pictured, about 55 x 40 cm (22 x 18 inch).
 Take half of the filling and spread it out with a spatula, leaving one long side of the rectangle without filling.

 - Gently roll the dough from the long side, so you end up with one long roll.
 Cut the dough in half, then cut each half into 6 pieces, making 12 out of this batch of dough.